Rajeshwari-v/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-notification-modal.md

 Remember if your notification modal requires scrolling:

-* You should only scroll vertically
+* You should only be able to scroll vertically
 * You can only see the content you've scrolled to (nothing above or below)
-* The scrollbar is part of your webview content
+* The scrollbar is part of the webview content

 :::row:::
    :::column span="":::